-My aunt and uncle lived in an old farmhouse that had been updated.
-There was an attic with two bedroom spaces, each holding a pair of bunk beds.
+My aunt and uncle’s old farmhouse held an attic with two bedroom spaces, each holding a pair of bunk beds.
 The second-floor held four more bedrooms.
 A living room, kitchen, dining room, and den made up the first floor.
 And there was a basement, the realm of the children.
 The basement had several rooms of bookcases and cabinets and a door to the outside.

 Outside was a wonder.
 A grape arbor and an orchard gave us plenty of room to be rowdy kids running around.

-I’m certain we had quieter activities after a filling evening meal, but I don’t remember those.
-I do remember climbing upstairs to the attic bedroom, into the lower bunk, and falling fast asleep.
+Memory fails to recall what quieter activities filling the evening after our meal.
+What I remember is climbing upstairs to the attic bedroom, into the lower bunk, and falling fast asleep.

 I woke gasping for air.
 Ice cold hands were around my throat, choking me!
 I couldn’t see who the cloaked villain was but screamed for help.
 The three boys rushed to the room and pounded the villain with their fists.
 Lights came on, the villain disappeared.
 I sobbed my tale of fear to my aunt and uncle.

 The boy heroes identified the dastardly villain as my teen-aged cousin.
-He was punished.
-I was soothed.
+My aunt and uncle punished him.
+They soothed me.
 The visit was short (probably not to my aunt and uncle).
 My brother and I went home and welcomed our new baby sister.

 Today, I feel bad for my teenaged cousin.
 He took the game a little too far, perhaps, yet, the choking was minimal and momentary, or I wouldn’t have been able to scream.
 Looking back, I was frightened, but the fright was temporary.
 I have a fun-to-tell memory, my brother and cousins got to be real heroes, and I got a story, two blog posts, and a novel out of the adventure!

 What do you recall fondly?
 Childhood memories?
 Adventures as a Teen?
 Trials and Tribulations of being an adult?
+Were any of your experiences more than a game?
 Any lessons you learned from these?
 Please share your story below in the comments below.